boringtaskai/common-voice/docs/LANGUAGE.md

 ## Status

-To see the current progress of a language, please refer to the [language stats](https://commonvoice.mozilla.org/en/languages) page on the website.
+To see the current progress of a language, please refer to the [language stats](https://commonvoice.sumbangsuara.org/en/languages) page on the website.

-For more information about the language lifecycle, refer to [this Discourse post](https://discourse.mozilla.org/t/readme-how-to-see-my-language-on-common-voice/31530/1)